Azure/azure-sdk-for-c/sdk/storage/blobs/README.md

 Azure Storage Blobs library (`az_storage_blobs`) provides abstractions, and helpers for communicating with Azure Storage Blobs in the C programming language.
 This library follows the Azure SDK Design Guidelines for Embedded C.

-Use the Azure SDK Storage Blobs library for C to communicate with Azure Storage Blobs.
+Use the Azure SDK Storage Blobs library for C to work with Azure Storage Blobs.

 * Upload blobs
 * Create and modify blob metadata